 How to Use AI to Learn How to Use AI

 Figuring out how to use AI is a task in and of itself.
-It can feel overwhelming, like staring at a blank page that can do anything but tells you nothing about where to start.
+It can feel overwhelming, like staring at a blank page that could do almost anything, with no hint where to start.

 I think users should ask AI how to use AI.

-It sounds recursive, almost silly—like Googling "how to use Google."
-But we forget that Googling how to use Google is actually one of the most effective ways to become a power user.
+It sounds recursive, almost silly: like Googling "how to use Google."
+In practice, Googling how to use Google is one of the most effective ways to become a power user.
 You learn about search operators, image filters, and tools you never knew existed.

 For some people, the idea of asking a tool how to use it feels like an admission of defeat.
 It might seem to prove that the AI isn't intuitive or "smart" enough if it requires a manual.
-But I would argue that you can also ask a librarian how to use a library better, and that is often the single most useful conversation you can have in that building.
+The same logic applies to a library: asking a librarian how to use the catalog and stacks is often the single most useful conversation you can have in that building.

 A librarian doesn't just find a book for you; they teach you how the catalog works, where the rare archives are hidden, and how to navigate the vast ocean of information yourself.